Municipality (Austria): Subdivisions

 The cities of Vienna, Graz, and Klagenfurt are divided into municipal districts (Stadtbezirke, colloquially just Bezirke).

 Municipal districts are not to be confused with administrative districts (politische Bezirke, but colloquially also just called Bezirke).

 Administrative districts are provided for by the constitution and play an important and highly visible role in Austria's national and regional administrations.
 Municipal districts are subsections of local administrations established by local laws.

 Vienna, Graz, and Klagenfurt are statutory cities and as such are equivalent to one administrative district each.

 The 23 districts of Vienna (Wiener Gemeindebezirke) and the 17 districts of Graz are vested with a limited form of precinct-level self-government.
 The district constituency elects a district assembly (Bezirksvertretung), the district assembly in turn elect a district commissioner (Bezirksvorsteher).
 District assemblies and commissioners are responsible for whatever matters the city chooses to devolve to them – in general, they run schools and take care of road maintenance, general neighborhood maintenance, and traffic planning.
 They have a certain measure of budgetary autonomy, although they cannot levy taxes and depend on money allocated to them by the city.

 The 15 districts of Klagenfurt are roughly neighborhood-sized quarters with no special autonomy.

 Statistics

-As of January 1, 2018 there are 15 statutory cities in Austria, 186 other cities, 770 market towns, and 1127 other communes, for a total of 2,098 municipalities.
+As of January 1, 2025 there are 15 statutory cities in Austria, 188 other cities, 771 market towns, and 1120 other communes, for a total of 2,092 municipalities.
 One of these municipalities stands out: the city of Vienna is a statutory city and a state at the same time.
 At 1,900,000 inhabitants, the national capital also seven times larger than the second most populous city, Graz.

-For the other eight states, the numbers are as follows (Statistik Austria 2018):
+For the other eight states, the numbers are as follows: